The Glow Pt. 2: Music and lyrics

 The title "I Want Wind to Blow" was explained by Elverum: "I want crazy events to happen to me.
 I'm tired of gray.
 Give me black or white."
 His relationship to Khaela Maricich and its subsequent dissolution are mentioned on the song with the opening lyrics referencing their breakup, the changing weather of the time (with the weather serving as a metaphor for his emotions), and their Beach Boys cover band The Thunder Clouds.

 Elverum explains that the title track is about the desire to wallow in self pity: "Being annoyed at your heart for still beating."
 It features the line "my blood flows harshly," which Elverum holds for 14 seconds.
 Dan Hancox of The Guardian compared Elverum's mood on the song to that of a "disaster survivor".
 "The album's third track, "The Moon", features acoustic guitar chords alongside Elverum whispering lyrics, with him having found the inspiration for the song in his routine nightly walks.
 The first song entitled "Instrumental" features finger-snaps.
 The foghorn is a recurring motif throughout The Glow Pt.
 2. "Map" opens with a brief interlude that consists of a foghorn, which leads into distorted organs, a kick drum, and vocals.
 The track finishes in the same manner it starts, with the sound of a foghorn.
+"I Felt My Size" opens with atmospheric noise and chaotic guitar strumming.
+It then transitions to a simplistic melody accompanied by metaphorical lyrics, childlike vocals, synths, pianos and double-timed drums, before concluding with a foghorn.

 The songs "I'll Not Contain You" and "I Felt Your Shape" discuss the "impossible desire to hold on to fleeting things".
 Elverum stated that "I Felt Your Shape" is about hugging someone in a sensitive empathetic manner instead of a possessive manner.

-"I Felt My Size" opens with atmospheric noise and chaotic guitar strumming.
-It then transitions to a simplistic melody accompanied by metaphorical lyrics, childlike vocals, synths, pianos and double-timed drums, before concluding with a foghorn.
 It is followed by “Samurai Sword”, a heavier track which has been described as a “furious drum storm”.